tetherscript/WinUITranslator/README.md

 > [!TIP]
 > If you are creating an app that will need to be translated, **you need to set it up and test the translation on day one of development.**
 > Put a Hello World button, a dynamic text message, and define several languages.
 > Translate it.
 Test the translations under different languages.
+Understand how it works.>><br/>><br/>
-> Understand how it works.
-Then you'll know what you need to do to make your app localized.
+> Then you'll know what you need to do to make your app localized.
 It will affect your decisions on layouts, text length, and spacing that are difficult to fix later.
 > Starting this process of adding `x:Uid`'s, `.Get()`'s, and running the Translator app **after your app is already big is a pain.**
 > I know this.
 Best to start translating on day 1.